-NHTSA should exercise its authority to require that advanced technologies that have been proven to help avoid or mitigate crashes be required as standard equipment on all vehicles.
-These include automatic emergency braking (AEB) and lane departure warning for cars, trucks and buses.
+Advanced technologies that have been proven to help avoid or mitigate crashes should be required as standard equipment on all vehicles.
+These include automatic emergency braking (AEB), lane departure warning (LDW) and blind spot detection (BSD) for cars, trucks and buses.
 These systems can help prevent crashes from occurring, as well as mitigate crashes that do occur, potentially lessening the severity.
-Additionally, when buying a new car, consumers should be able to purchase optional safety systems separately, rather than as part of an expensive trim package which often includes non-safety items and luxury upgrades.
+The Insurance Institute for Highway Safety (IIHS) has found that AEB can reduce front-to-rear crashes with injuries by 56%, LDW can reduce single-vehicle, sideswipe and head-on injury crashes by over 20%, and BSD can reduce injury crashes from lane change by nearly 25%.
+Additionally, the IIHS has found that while nighttime visibility is essential for safety, few vehicles are equipped with headlights that perform well.
+Unfortunately, these safety systems are often sold separately as part of an expensive trim package or on high end models.